Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Introduction

 where the Hamiltonian $H$, a $2^n \times 2^n$ complex Hermitian matrix, has entries which may also be functions of time.
 The Hamiltonian captures the interaction between the constituents of the system and governs time dynamics.
 In the special case where the Hamiltonian is independent of time, the Schr\"odinger equation can be solved to yield $|\psi(T)\>=e^{-iHT}|\psi(0)\>$.

 More formally, the input to the Hamiltonian simulation problem consists of a Hamiltonian $H$ (or $H(t)$ in the time-dependent case), a time $T$, and an error parameter $\epsilon$.
 The goal is to output a quantum circuit that approximates the unitary matrix that performs the time evolution above (e.g., for time-independent Hamiltonians, the quantum circuit should approximate the unitary $e^{-iHT}$).
-The notion of approximation used is the spectral norm distance between the ideal unitary and the one performed by the circuit.
-The cost of a quantum circuit is measured by the number of gates used in the circuit, where the gates come from some fixed universal gate set.
-Note that it is important to describe how the Hamiltonian in the input is specified, since it is a matrix of size $2^n \times 2^n$.
-This will be made precise when talking about specific classes of Hamiltonians that we would like to simulate.
+The notion of approximation used is the spectral norm distance between the ideal unitary $U$ and the one $V$ performed by the circuit.
+This implies that the circuit as a quantum channel is close to the ideal one in the completely bounded trace norm distance: